-- Applicant Information: Please enter names, degrees, positions, institutions, and contact information of all co-PIs (limit of 3, must represent at least 2 UCCC Research Programs). - Early Stage Investigator Status: Read the description of an early stage investigator (ESI) and indicate whether any of the co-PIs is an ESI by answering the provided questions.
+- Applicant Information: Please enter name, degree(s), position, institution, and contact information. - Early Stage Investigator Status: Read the description of an early stage investigator (ESI) and indicate whether the PI is an ESI by answering the provided question.
 An ESI is an investigator who has completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years and who has not previously competed successfully as PI for a substantial NIH independent research award.
 ESI applicants will be asked to enter the names of the individuals currently serving on their mentorship committee.
-If all co-PIs are considered ESIs, a letter of support from one of their primary mentors, senior faculty advisors, or department/division chairs will also be a required component of the application, as described below in Letter of Support from Mentor. - Ride Cincinnati 2023 Registration Status: Please provide the Ride Cincinnati 2023 registration status of all co-Pls.
-If any of the co-Pls has not yet registered as an in-person or virtual rider for the September 17, 2023 event, you will be directed to Ride Cincinnati's website (https://ridecincinnati.org/) and are strongly encouraged to complete your registration prior to completing your pilot project award application in accordance with the new eligibility requirement outlined above. - Description of Collaboration: Please detail the roles of each co-Pl and describe how they will collaborate to contribute to the success of the proposed project.

-• Project Team: Please enter the names and roles of any co-investigators (up to 3) and/or collaborators/consultants (up to 3) who will be contributing to your project.
+A letter of support from the ESI's primary mentor, senior faculty advisor, or department/division chair will also be a required component of the application, as described below in Letter of Support from Mentor. - Ride Cincinnati 2023 Registration Status: Please provide the current status of your Ride Cincinnati 2023 registration.
+If you have not yet registered as an in-person or virtual rider for the September 17, 2023 event, you will be directed to Ride Cincinnati's website (https://ridecincinnati.org/) and are strongly encouraged to complete your registration prior to completing your pilot project award application in accordance with the new eligibility requirement outlined above. - Project Team: Please enter the names and roles of any co-investigators (up to 3) and/or collaborators/consultants (up to 3) who will be contributing to your project.
 These members of the project team are most often faculty-level personnel.
 A co-investigator is someone who will be significantly involved in the scientific development and/or execution of the proposed research (i.e., senior/key personnel).
 Collaborators and consultants will play a less active role on the project.
-Biosketches and Other Support documents are required for co-investigators, but not for collaborators or consultants.
+Biosketches and Other Support documents are required for coinvestigators, but not for collaborators or consultants.
 Letters of support are required for collaborators and consultants, but not for co-investigators.